jts272/pp1-happy-bees-cafe/README.md

 ### Wireframes

-I started jotting on paper the features that must be included followed by some rudimentary drawings of how the pages could look on mobile and desktop.
+I started by jotting on paper the features that must be included followed by some rudimentary drawings of how the pages could look on mobile and desktop.
 I used [Balsamiq](https://balsamiq.com/) to draft mockups digitally of how I wanted the fundamental pages of the website to be laid out.

 <details>
 <summary>Homepage</summary>